jonwalz/journal-base/apps/web/app/features/automatic-goals/README.md

 ## 7. Implementation Steps

-1. Create the type definitions in `apps/web/app/types/goals.ts`
+1. ✅ COMPLETE: Create the type definitions in `apps/web/app/types/goals.ts`
-2. Implement the goal service in `apps/web/app/services/goalService.ts`
+2. ✅ COMPLETE: Implement the goal service in `apps/web/app/services/goalService.ts`
-3. Create the UI components in the `apps/web/app/features/automatic-goals/` directory:
+3. ✅ COMPLETE: Create the UI components in the `apps/web/app/features/automatic-goals/` directory:
-   - GoalDashboard.tsx
+   - ✅ COMPLETE: GoalDashboard.tsx
-   - GoalList.tsx
+   - ✅ COMPLETE: GoalList.tsx
-   - GoalCard.tsx
+   - ✅ COMPLETE: GoalCard.tsx
-   - GoalFilters.tsx
+   - ✅ COMPLETE: GoalFilters.tsx
-   - GoalStats.tsx
+   - ✅ COMPLETE: GoalStats.tsx
-4. Update the existing goal-tracking route to integrate the new components
+4. ✅ COMPLETE: Update the existing goal-tracking route to integrate the new components
-5. Implement the notification component for new goals
+5. ✅ COMPLETE: Implement the notification component for new goals
 6. Add CSS animations and transitions for a polished user experience

 ## 8. Testing Strategy